eduvpn/apple/README.md

 ## Dependencies

+### CocoaPods

-Dependencies are managed with CocoaPods.
+Most dependencies are managed with CocoaPods.
 But this repository is set up in such a way that you do not need CocoaPods to build this project, only when updating dependencies.
 Dependencies are defined in a [Podfile](https://github.com/eduvpn/ios/blob/master/Podfile), exact versions are 'locked' in [Podfile.lock](https://github.com/eduvpn/ios/blob/master/Podfile.lock).
 All dependencies defined in the Podfile are committed to this repository.

+### Swift Package Manager

+WireGuardKit alone is managed with Swift Package Manager, tied to either a specific version or commit.

 ## Building